cytoscape/py4cytoscape/doc/concepts.rst

 Briefly:

 * *continuous* mappings map a range of values to a color gradient or a range of sizes, opacities et al
-* *discrete* mappings allow specific values to map to specific colors or sizes, opacities et al
+* *discrete* mappings allow specific values to map to specific colors, sizes, opacities et al
 * *passthrough* mappings allow node or edge labels to be taken from node or edge attributes

 A `value generator <http://manual.cytoscape.org/en/stable/Styles.html#automatic-value-generators>`_ makes *discrete* or *continuous* mappings more convenient by automatically mapping attribute data values to visual attributes.
-It first determines the unique values of a particular node or edge attribute, then allows you to choose a mapping to colors, sizes, opacities or shapes.
+It first determines the unique data values for a given node or edge attribute, then allows you to choose a mapping to colors, sizes, opacities or shapes.
 For example, you can use a value generator to map a node with a `Degree` attribute having values 1, 10 and 20 to node fill colors of Red, Blue or Green ... or to a node size of 100, 150 or 200 ... or to circle, square or diamond shapes.